Coastal Carolina University: Spadoni College of Education and Social Sciences

-The Spadoni College of Education and Social Sciences grants the degrees Bachelor of Arts in the areas of early childhood education, elementary education, middle-level education, and special education learning disabilies; Bachelor of Science in physical education; Master of Education in the areas of educational leadership, Instructional Technology, Special Education, and in Language, Literacy and Culture.
-A Master of Arts in Teaching program is offered in six specialization areas, and certificate and licensure programs are offered in online teaching, literacy and special education.
-The Interdisciplinary Ph.D. in Education will be offered in Spring 2019.
+The Spadoni College of Education and Social Sciences grants the degrees Bachelor of Arts in the areas of early childhood education, elementary education, middle-level education, and special education learning disabilities; Bachelor of Science in physical education; Master of Education in the areas of educational leadership, Instructional Technology, Special Education, and in Language, Literacy and Culture.
+A Master of Arts in Teaching program is offered in six specialization areas, and certificate and licensure programs are offered in online teaching, literacy, and special education.
+The college also awards an Interdisciplinary Ph.D. in Education.
 The College of Education is accredited by the National Council for the Accreditation of Teacher Education (NCATE), and each of its constituent programs is recognized by the South Carolina Department of Education and its corresponding specialized professional association (SPA).
 The Spadoni College of Education is home to several research and outreach endeavors, including the Biddle Center for Teaching, Learning, and Community Engagement; the Chanticleer Center for Literacy Education; The Early Childhood Development and Literacy Center; and The Georgetown Education Residence program.

-On October 1, 2020, the university announced that it would be restructuring the Spadoni College of Education by combining it with programs from the Edwards College of Humanities and Fine Arts, as well as the Gupta College of Science.
+On Oct.
+1, 2020, the university announced that it would be restructuring the Spadoni College of Education by combining it with programs from the Edwards College of Humanities and Fine Arts, as well as the Gupta College of Science.
 On July 1, 2021, the name of the college was changed to the Spadoni College of Education and Social Sciences.
 Dr. Holley Tankersley was named the first dean of the newly combined college.

 Thomas W. and Robin W. Edwards College of Humanities and Fine Arts

-The Edwards College houses the departments of anthropology and geography; communication, digital culture and design; English; history; languages and intercultural studies; music; philosophy and religious studies; politics; art history; art studio; intelligence and national security; and theatre (including four B.F.A programs).
-It offers more than 15 undergraduate degree programs in the humanities and fine arts, as well as 25 undergraduate minor programs.
-In addition, the Edwards College offers graduate programs in writing (MA) and liberal studies (MA).

-The Edwards College houses several university initiatives, institutes and centers, including the Dyer Institute for Leadership and Public Policy, the Jackson Family Center for Ethics and Values, the Joyner Institute for Gullah and African Diaspora Studies; and the Athenaeum Press.
-The Press is a student-driven publishing lab that offers students professional-level hands-on experience in authoring, designing and producing innovative stories.
+The Edwards College houses several university initiatives, institutes, and centers including the Dyer Institute for Leadership and Public Policy, the Jackson Family Center for Ethics and Values, the Joyner Institute for Gullah and African Diaspora Studies, and the Athenaeum Press.
+The press is a student-driven publishing lab that offers students professional-level hands-on experience in authoring, designing and producing innovative stories.